-Helicopter with 6 on board including foreign tourists is missing near Mount Everest in Nepal
+At least 5 dead after helicopter carrying foreign tourists crashes near Mount Everest in Nepal

-KATHMANDU, Nepal (AP) — A helicopter carrying foreign tourists went missing Tuesday in the Mount Everest area of Nepal and contact was lost with the aircraft.
+KATHMANDU, Nepal (AP) — At least five people were killed after a helicopter carrying foreign tourists crashed Tuesday near Mount Everest in Nepal, and one other person on the aircraft was still missing.

+The helicopter crashed in the Lamajura area and rescuers had recovered the bodies of five people and were searching for the sixth, said Basanta Bhattarai, the chief government administrator in the area.

-The helicopter was returning to the capital Kathmandu on Tuesday morning after bringing the five tourists on a sightseeing trip to the world’s highest peak.
+The aircraft was returning to the capital Kathmandu on Tuesday morning after bringing the five tourists on a sightseeing trip to the world’s highest peak.

-A search effort was underway involving another helicopter in the skies and police and soldiers on the ground.
-Much of the mountainous area is only accessible on foot with no roads.
+The tourists were believed to be Mexican nationals while the pilot was Nepalese.

 Airport official Sagar Kadel said weather conditions had caused changes to be made to the helicopter’s planned flight route.